10 Year Background Check States: 39 States That Use 10-Year Limit (List)

 What states don’t share criminal records?
 For example, West Virginia is a closed record state, meaning they do not allow individuals to search public records for convictions.

-Also, keep in mind that a level 3 background check is not the same as a federal or government background check, and may examine records further back than 10 years in the following states.
+Also, keep in mind that a level 3 records check is not the same as a federal or government background check, and may examine records further back than 10 years in the following states.

 The following table provides a list of all states that do not have specific laws prohibiting the length of time a background check can examine, a link to their background check laws, and the agencies that can provide the background check records.

-10 Year Background Check State 11
+State 11

 State Background Check LawState Police DepartmentState FBI 3